Watch: Researcher puts tracker in 'the largest great white tagged so far'

 “I’ve seen 6m sharks at seal colonies - which is where you expect mature sharks.
 But it is by far the biggest here that I have seen.”

 “Sharks don’t just come up and eat stuff.
-They are very shy, calculated and they are just trying to go about their own business.
+They are very shy and calculated, and they are just trying to go about their own business.
 It’s a privilege when they do show up.

 “It’s very unlikely we are going to tag all of these sharks in one summer.
 What’s cool is this app is catalysing great interest from the public and gathering more information for the value of the species and ourselves.”